29 DANGER

 b) Not safe yet to leave the centre.

-This is a strong person hemmed in by a dangerous position.
-The advice is to understand the circumstances and realise that this is not the time to push forward.
+This is a strong person who is being restricted by a dangerous position.
+The advice is to understand the circumstances and realise that this isn't the time to push forward.
 Keep to small things until the situation is safer.

 3) 6 in 3rd throw